All Episodes

 We'll come back.

-Uh a lot more of the details that we haven't gotten into.
+A lot more of the details that we haven't gotten into.

-Uh also the Green Deal strikes again, and we'll have a full report on that as well.
+Also, the Green Deal strikes again, and we'll have a full report on that as well.

-And your calls coming up Throughout the day, right here this Friday, breaking news day on the Sean Hannity Show.
+And your calls coming up throughout the day right here this Friday, Breaking News Day on the Sean Hannity Show.

 We should do it because we should lead.